bucs110fall2024/final-project-brendan-s-team/README.md

     - click on the button to 'stand'
     - **expected outcome**
     - dealer should draw cards depending on if their hand is below or above 17
-    - game should calculate the winner and display it properly
+    - game should calculate the winner and display it accordingly